Skip to main content

 • Filtering.
 You can filter records by labels when you replicate a bucket.
 This is useful when you need to replicate only a portion of the data.

 You can manage replications by using the Replication API or provision them with environment variables.
-See Configuration for more details.
+See the Replication Guide for more details.

 Security

-ReductStore provides a simple way to manage access to the storage.
-It uses tokens for authentication and authorization.
+In order to manage access to the storage, ReductStore uses access tokens for authentication and authorization.
 You can generate tokens with the Token API and use them to access the data.
 A user can disable the token authorization and use the storage without authentication.
 In this case, the storage engine doesn't check the token and allows access to all data.